The Refactor of My Games App

 Per-Game API Growth

-Password had its own parallel set of routes for create, join, start, category vote, word selection, clue entry, guesses, round transitions, game end, and leave flows.
+The archived repo exposed a lot of route trees.
+Imposter alone had create, fetch, start, clue, vote, should-vote, heartbeat, and leave endpoints.
+Password had its own parallel set: create, join, start, category vote, word selection, clue entry, guesses, round transitions, game end, and leave flows.

 State Shaping In Pages And Routes

+The old page components carried way too much.
 The Imposter page handled poll loops, local loading state, clue and vote submission, disconnect logic, redirects, notifications, leave behavior, heartbeat work, history rendering, and special transitions.
+Password had the same pressure, with team-specific and global phases living together so the page had to sort through both.

 Realtime And Presence Were Bolted On